anton-kapelyushok/spooky-compiler/readme.md

 ## Key Features
 * Write in Java, run on existing Perl infrastructure
-* Compile time type checking using javac
+* Compile time type checking using `javac`
 * Interoperable with existing Perl code in both directions
 * Ability to migrate one file at a time, allowing for a phased approach to migration without the need to extract the entire service to Java

 ## Benefits
-* Start getting the benefits of typechecking from day one.
+* Start getting the benefits of typechecking from immediately
 * Improved code reliability through strong typing and compile-time error checking.
 * Ability to leverage the existing Perl infrastructure, reducing the need for significant refactoring.
 * Facilitated migration path from Perl to Java, enabling organizations to modernize their codebase and take advantage of the latest Java technologies.